 - A minor, being a person who is under 18 years of age, may be a member of the fund provided the superannuation law is complied with.
-In relation to a member who is a minor: - the minor's parent or guardian must make the application for the minor to become a member in the form set out in Schedule 5 or in the form otherwise approved by the trustee; - decisions in relation to the minor's membership must be made by the minor's parent or guardian until: - the minor turns 18; or - after the minor turns 16, provided that the parent or guardian notifies the fund that the minor will be making decisions in relation to the minor's membership. - when the minor turns 18, the minor becomes a trustee of the fund.
+In relation to a member who is a minor: - the minor's parent or guardian must make the application for the minor to become a member in the form set out in Schedule 5 or in the form otherwise approved by the trustee;

+- decisions in relation to the minor's membership must be made by the minor's parent or guardian until: - the minor turns 18; or - after the minor turns 16, provided that the parent or guardian notifies the fund that the minor will be making decisions in relation to the minor's membership. - when the minor turns 18, the minor becomes a director of the trustee of the fund provided that the trustee has done everything necessary to appoint the minor as a director of the trustee.